 Also active on the conference, regional and national levels, Torchia was a member of the NCAA Division I Field Hockey Committee from 2010-2014 and chaired the Mid-Atlantic Regional Advisory Committee within that role.
 She was a member of the NCAA Division I Women's Soccer Committee from 1997-2001 and chaired the Northeast Regional Advisory Committee as part of that appointment.
 Torchia also currently chairs the MAAC Field Hockey committee and serves as a member of the conference's Strategic Planning, Gender Equity, Awards, Marketing & Television and Women's Basketball committees as well.
 She formerly served on the ECAC Championships Cabinet and the ECAC Softball Championship and All-Star selection committees from 1997-2000.

-A resident of Newtown, Pennsylvania, Torchia earned a bachelor's degree in sport management and a master's degree in sports administration from West Virginia University where she spent three years as a member of the women's lacrosse team and worked as an undergraduate student assistant and then graduate intern in the sports communications office.
+A resident of Newtown, Pennsylvania, Torchia earned a bachelor's degree in sport management and a master's degree in sports administration from West Virginia University where she spent three years as a member of the women's lacrosse team and worked as an undergraduate student assistant and then graduate assistant intern in the sports communications office.

 |Position:||Associate AD/External Operations and Development/SWA|